zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Resize cloud disks/Linux _ Resize a data disk.md

 -   If the data disk is attached to an instance, [Step 2.
 Log on to the instance to resize the file system](#ResizeInInstance).
 -   If the data disk is not attached to an instance, attach the disk to an instance in the console \([Attach a cloud disk](intl.en-US/User Guide/Cloud disks/Attach a cloud disk.md#)\) first, and then proceed depending on the data disk:
     -   If it is a new data disk, which has not been formatted, format it.
-For more information, see [../DNA0011854887/EN-US\_TP\_9604.md\#](../intl.en-US/Quick Start for Entry-Level Users/Step 4: Format a data disk/Linux _ Format and mount a data disk.md#).
+For more information, see [Linux \_ Format and mount a data disk](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 4.
+Format a data disk/Linux _ Format and mount a data disk.md#).
     -   If it has been formatted and partitioned, [Step 2.
 Log on to the instance to resize the file system](#ResizeInInstance).

 ## Step 2.
 Log on to the instance to resize the file system {#ResizeInInstance .section}